lxRbckl/Project-MadGarden/README.md

 # Project Landscape
-> Autonomously build your tech stack network from the tools used in your repositories.
+> Autonomously develop your tech stack network from the tools used in your repositories.
 V1.
 Summer 2024.

 ---